-Starting at the reserve car park, there is a copse of trees to walk through before the track takes you parallel to Harts Creek where swans, ducks and trout can be seen.
+Starting at the reserve car park, there is a copse of native trees to walk through before the track takes you parallel to peaceful Harts Creek.
+There are swans, ducks and trout in this creek.

-Here you walk along a flat track along a stop bank in the open for about 10-15 minutes.
-The track leads into Harts Creek Wildlife Management Reserve, a densely wooded swamp area.
-Take care to keep to the board walkway.
+Here you walk along a flat track along a stop bank in the open beside grassy paddocks for about 10 to 15 minutes.
+The track leads into Harts Creek Wildlife Management Reserve, a densely wooded swamp area crossed by a board walk.
+Take care to keep to the board walkway to avoid damaging the wetland, and stinging nettle.

 The walkway ends at the bird hide, a camouflaged hut set out on the lake for easy viewing of birdlife.
+With 166 species of birds recorded at the lake there is always plenty of bird activity to observe.
 The reserve entrance has a pleasant and sheltered spot for picnics.

 The bird hide and boardwalk were built by the Ellesmere Lions Club.

-Note: there are predator traps located in the area and can be seen from the walkway.
-These traps help reduce the predation of bird species that nest in the area.
+There are predator traps located in the area, which can be seen from the walkway.
+Do not touch these traps.
+They are here to help reduce the predation of bird species that nest in the area.

 Harts Creek Wildlife Management Reserve lies on the western margins of Te Waihora/Lake Ellesmere.
 The reserve provides an excellent habitat for wildlife and is also a wildlife refuge.